| Previous | Contents | Index |

 |---|

-open structure cl: name 'sheerpower:samples\client'
+open table cl: name 'sheerpower:samples\client', access outin

-extract structure cl
+extract table cl

 end extract